Book Review - Korean: A Comprehensive Grammar

 – The book structure is very clear and straightforward, each chapter has a clear purpose.

-– All speech/written registers are covered, from the most familiar sentences to very formal written language.
+– All speech/written registers are covered, from the most familiar sentences to very formal written

 – There is a bilingual index at the end of the book to quickly find a specific construct.